2020 Moss Side shooting: Casualties

-The two fatally wounded men self-presented at an Accident and Emergency department, either shortly before 01:00 (according to the police) or at about 01:30 (according to the Manchester Evening News), dying later.
-Initially one death, of a man aged 36, was reported before the other man, aged 21, also died.
+The two fatally wounded men self-presented at an Accident and Emergency department, either shortly before 01:00 (according to the police) or at about 01:30 (according to the Manchester Evening News).
+Both men, aged 21 and 36, died shortly after arriving at the hospital.

 Investigation

 A murder investigation was opened the same day.
 On 26 June 2020, a 32-year-old Birmingham woman was arrested on suspicion of the murder of the two men.
 By September she had been released on bail, while a 25-year-old man had been arrested.
 A month later the police indicated they were looking for another suspect.